rgleave/proj2/EnergyForecastingWorkshop.md

   Once you are done, move on to the next module of this workshop.

-## MODULE THREE -- RUNNING YOUR FIRST PIPELINE
+## MODULE THREE: RUNNING YOUR FIRST PIPELINE

 1. Run the 'Create-Dataset-Group' state machine which was created in the Step Functions service.
 This creates your data set group in the AWS Forecast service.
+Do the following:

   - In the AWS Console, search for "Step Functions" and navigate to that service page.
   - Once in AWS Step Functions, a list of all state machines is provided.
 Type the name of your StackName in the "Search for state machines" control to filter the list, if needed.